No matter what year it is, people always ask the question, “What’s better for growing my audience? Blogging or social media?”

 1. Great For People Who Love to Write

 Blogging is great for people who love to write.
-You can sit at home in your pajamas with no makeup on, in the zone, having fun, creating content that you know will attract people to your brand every single day.
+You can sit at home in your pajamas with no makeup on, in the zone, having fun, and creating content that you know will attract people to your brand every single day.

 By creating content that answers your ideal client’s questions, you become the expert and the trusted resource, which is really helpful for gaining a loyal following, growing your email list, getting eyeballs on your brand, and gaining customers (if you’re selling something.)